12rambau/pytest-copie/docs/usage.rst

 Keep output
 -----------

-By default :py:meth:`copie <pytest_copy.plugin.copie>` fixture removes copied projects at the end of the test.
+By default :py:meth:`copie <pytest_copie.plugin.copie>` fixture removes copied projects at the end of the test.
 However, you can pass the ``keep-copied-projects`` flag if you'd like to keep them in the temp directory.

 .. note::